Skip to content TEST: UB is testing its alert system. More information

 APPL-708 INTERNSHIP IN COUNSELING (1 - 3)

 Builds upon APPL 703 Practicum in Counseling, allowing students to practice and further integrate counseling skills, ethical and legal requirements, and multicultural competence and social justice advocacy in clinical or counseling settings.
 Students accrue at least 100 hours of supervised clinical experience for each credits taken.
 Students must complete arrangements for the experience with the practicum coordinator in the semester preceding enrollment.
 Lab fee required.
-Prerequisites: APPL 703 and permission of program director; only open to the following majors: M.S. in Applied Psychology or Certificate in Professional Counseling Studies; other majors may take this course with departmental permission only.
+Prerequisites: APPL 703 and permission of program director; only open to the following majors: M.S. in Counseling Psychology, M.S. in Applied Psychology, or Certificate in Professional Counseling Studies; other majors may take this course with departmental permission only.

 Section Dates Days/Times Location Instructor